 - These are all my opinion.
 Lou Mongello constantly says that “every attraction is someones favorite.”
 While that is corny and seems a little silly, I think the sentiment is mostly true.
 I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.

 Moving to Hollywood Studios means that this post will be much shorter than its predecessors.
 I’ve written plenty about Hollywood Studios being a park in disarray so there’s no need to rehash that here.
 By 2020 this post will be incredibly different.
 Unfortunately, for the next few years, the quantity of attractions that are ranked will be disappointing.
-The quality of the attractions isn’t disappointing, there just simply needs to be about three times as many if not more.
+The quality of the attractions isn’t disappointing, in fact there isn’t one bad attraction, there just simply needs to be about three times as many if not more.
 Let’s get to the rankings!

 7. Walt Disney: One Man’s Dream – This is a quality attraction in the Animation Courtyard that pays tribute to Walt Disney.
 The walk through leading up to a short film is my favorite part of the attraction.
 In a way, this is a mini Walt Disney museum that showcases artifacts from the company’s history.
 The short film is pretty good as well and a bit of tear-jerker.
 I don’t think the attraction is out of this world but it’s quite good.
 Unfortunately, this doesn’t stay open very often as they do previews in this theater fairly often.